Exploring the limits of Concurrency in ML Training on Google TPUs: Performance Analysis

 Our performance of BERT, ResNet-50, Transformer, MarkRCNN, DLRM and SSD outperform the competitors. \Fig{fig:resnet50_speedup} shows the end-to-end and throughput speedup of ResNet-50 with the number of TPU chips.
 It is not surprising that the throughput speedup is closer to ideal scaling than the end-to-end speedup.
 Note, at batch 64K the MLPerf ResNet-50 model takes 88 epochs to train, while at batch 4K it only needs 44 epochs to train to the target top-1 accuracy of 75.9\%.

-To further examine the Amdahl’s Law bottleneck on large systems, \Fig{fig:resnet50_breakdown} breakdowns the computation and allreduce (communication) overhead in the step time, where the blue area shows the computation time, red area shows the communication time, and the sum of the two is the step time on the device.
+To further examine the Amdahl’s Law bottleneck on large systems, \Fig{fig:resnet50_breakdown} breakdowns the computation and all-reduce (communication) overhead in the step time, where the blue area shows the computation time, red area shows the communication time, and the sum of the two is the step time on the device.
 Note that both x- and y-axes are in log scale.
-With scaling to larger systems, the computation time keeps decreasing while the communication time, i.e., the allreduce time, stays almost constant.
-Using 4096 chips, the allreduce operations take 22\% of the total device step time.
+With scaling to larger systems, the computation time keeps decreasing while the communication time, i.e., the all-reduce time, stays almost constant.
+Using 4096 chips, the all-reduce operations take 22\% of the total device step time.

 \Fig{fig:bert_speedup} shows the BERT speedup varying the number of TPU chips.
-BERT shows the highest scaling on systems with from 16 to 4096 chips. \Fig{fig:bert_breakdown} shows the computation and communication time breakdown for BERT.
+BERT shows the highest scalability on systems with 16 to 4096 chips. \Fig{fig:bert_breakdown} shows the computation and communication time breakdown for BERT.
 Compared to ResNet-50, the Amdahl’s Law bottleneck for BERT takes larger percentages, in all scales ranging from 16 to 4096 chips.
-With the 4096-chip configuration, the allreduce communication takes 27.3\% of the total device step time.
+With the 4096-chip configuration, the all-reduce communication takes 27.3\% of the total device step time.

 \Fig{fig:model_parallelism_speedup} shows speedups via model parallelism in the SSD, MaskRCNN and Transformer benchmarks.
-Both SSD and MaskRCNN improved the scalability over MLPerf v0.6 with additional optimizations on the model (e.g., changing gather/scatter to einsum) as well as on the system (e.g., mixing SPMD partitioning with weight update sharding).
+Both SSD and MaskRCNN improved the scalability over MLPerf-v0.6 with additional optimizations on the model (e.g., changing gather/scatter to einsum) as well as on the system (e.g., mixing SPMD partitioning with weight update sharding).
 The scaling is limited by communication overhead introduced for partitioning and inefficiencies from smaller dimensions after partitioning, such as spatial dimensions of later layers.
-The transformer model also archives comparable speedup of 2.3$\times$ on four TPU-v3 cores.
-Speedup is limited by significant communication overheads in the allreduce calls.
+The transformer model also achieves comparable speedup of 2.3$\times$ on four TPU-v3 cores.
+Speedup is limited by significant communication overheads in the all-reduce calls.